-11. If applicable, do the off-campus facilities for this course/program adequately meet your needs?

-Identify the specific off-campus site (i.e. Roosevelt Pool, Memorial Park, Westwood Center, etc.

-- I was provided with reasonable access to the facilities - The facilities were unavailable at times that I could use the facility. - The temperature of the facilities was comfortable. - The temperature of the facilities was frequently too hot. - The temperature of the facilities was frequently too cold. - □ Not applicable - The lighting in the facilities was adequate - The lighting in the facilities was too bright - The lighting in the facilities was too dark - □ Not applicable - The chairs/tables/desks were adequate - The chairs/tables/desks were inadequate - □ Not applicable
+- 12. If applicable, do the off-campus facilities for this course/program adequately meet your needs?
+Identify the specific off-campus site (i.e. Roosevelt Pool, Memorial Park, Westwood Center, etc. - o I was provided with reasonable access to the facilities - The facilities were unavailable at times that I could use the facility. - o The temperature of the facilities was comfortable. - The temperature of the facilities was frequently too hot. - o The temperature of the facilities was frequently too cold. - Not applicable - o The lighting in the facilities was adequate - The lighting in the facilities was too bright - o The lighting in the facilities was too dark - Not applicable